He is no fool who gives what he cannot keep to gain what he cannot lose. — Jim Elliot

-When I was playing basketball in college, I set a life goal for myself: to be able to dunk a basketball on my 50th birthday.
-The week of my 30th birthday I got an excruciating pain in my lower back.
-Turns out I have three bad discs in the lower portion of my spine.
-It’s tough to work out now—though eating still comes easily.
+When I was in college, I set a life goal for myself: To be able to dunk a basketball on my 50th birthday.
+The week of my 30th birthday I developed excruciating pain in my lower back.
+It turns out I had three bad discs in the lower portion of my spine.
+I could barely work out.

 Great Physician, thank You for our life-sustaining bodies.
 Use the reality of my deteriorating body to teach me about life.
 I don’t want to lose heart.
-I also don’t want to live in denial of the inevitable outward wasting away of my mortal body.
-Renew my soul daily, Lord, as I look toward my future on outward wasting away of my mortal body.
 Renew my soul daily, Lord, as I look toward my future on earth and beyond.
 Amen.